Brighten: Release

 Brighten was released via streaming and digital download on October 29, 2021.
 The CD and vinyl were made available for pre-order on Jerry Cantrell's official website, but a week before it was originally scheduled to be released, the release date of the physical album was changed from October 29, 2021 to November 19, 2021, and later changed again to November 5, 2021.

 Critical reception

 Metacritic gives the album a score of 85/100.

-Kerrang!'s Sam Law gave the album a rating of 4/5, stating, "Brighten's vivid, contemporary self-portrait of one of the most distinctive voices in hard rock is complete.
+Kerrang!'s Sam Law rated the album 4/5: "Brighten's vivid, contemporary self-portrait of one of the most distinctive voices in hard rock is complete.
 A long-overdue show of individual brilliance."